Arupyaa/simple-weather-app/README.md

-# webpack-template
+# simple-weather-app

-webpack project template
+simple weather app for the odin project